 [Material to come, and see below, “Words on Music”]

-The Montcrest Big Band (click on the band name to visit the band’s website) enthusiastically available for your wedding, bar mitzvah, party…) Please like us on Facebook, here) Check the band site for contact info, gig updates, etc.
+The Montcrest Big Band (click on the band name to visit the band’s website) is enthusiastically available for your wedding, bar mitzvah, party…) Please like us on Facebook, here) Check the band site for contact info, gig updates, etc.